Pocket/data-flows/data-products/docs/flows/sql_etl/usage.md

 To leverage this service for jobs, `sql_etl` you will need to know:

+- How to create a deployment
 - How to create the SQL expected for things to work
 - How the offset and interval logic works
 - How to setup your local environment
-- How to create a deployment

 Below we go through each element.

+## Deployment

+The

 ## SQL statments